Napier-Hastings Urban Area

 The Napier-Hastings Urban Area was defined by Statistics New Zealand (Stats NZ) as a main urban area of New Zealand that was based around the twin cities of Napier and Hastings in the Hawke's Bay Region.
 It was defined under the New Zealand Standard Areas Classification 1992 (NZSAC92), which has since been superseded by the Statistical Standard for Geographic Areas 2018 (SSGA18).

 The urban area lay mostly on the Heretaunga Plains, with part on surrounding hills.
 It was a city cluster consisting of the cities of Napier and Hastings, the town of Havelock North and some smaller settlements.
 It was the sixth-most-populous urban area in the country under the NZSAC92, with residents, fewer than Tauranga and more than Dunedin.

 While the two cities are separated by 9 km of rural land from city edge to edge (20 km from one city centre to the next), there is sufficient economic and social integration between the cities that Stats NZ treated them as a single urban area.
+The daily traffic flows across all bridges crossing the Tutaekuri River between Napier and Hastings was 54,500 VPD prior to the 2023 Cyclone Gabrielle.
 Stats NZ also subdivided the urban area into urban zones, as they did for the urban areas of Auckland, Hamilton and Wellington.
 The Napier-Hastings Urban Area contains about three-quarters of the population of the entire Hawke's Bay.

 Under SSGA18, Stats NZ split up the Napier-Hastings Urban Area for statistical purposes.
 It was split into two "large urban areas" (30,000 to 99,999 population) of Napier and Hastings, the "medium urban area" (10,000 to 29,999) of Havelock North, the "small urban area" (1,000 to 9,999) of Clive, and the "rural settlements" (300 to 999) of Haumoana, Te Awanga, Whakatu and Whirinaki.
 Some settlements of less than 300 that were included in the Napier-Hastings Urban Area were left out entirely, including Eskdale, Omahu, Pakipaki, Pakowhai and Waiohiki.
 Stats NZ similarly split Wellington into Lower Hutt, Porirua, Upper Hutt and the urban part of Wellington City under SSGA18.